SharePoint Storage Limitations

 SharePoint storage management involves navigating complex calculations, file size restrictions, and administrative controls that can significantly impact your organization's productivity.
 Whether you're planning a migration, scaling your current deployment, or troubleshooting storage issues, this comprehensive guide will help you understand the platform's constraints and implement strategies to manage them effectively.

-Understanding SharePoint Storage Limits
+Understanding SharePoint Storage Limits & Quotas

 SharePoint Online operates on a pooled storage model that combines base allocations with per-user increments.
 The total storage is calculated using a specific formula based on your organization's Microsoft 365 subscription plan: every SharePoint tenant receives a foundation of 1 TB, plus an additional 10 GB for each licensed user.
 For example, this calculation means an organization with 750 eligible licenses under its subscription would have 1 TB base plus 7.5 TB (750 x 10 GB), totaling 8.5 TB of SharePoint space available across all sites.
+Understanding how SharePoint storage is calculated is essential for planning and avoiding unexpected limitations.

 The default storage limit calculation follows a straightforward formula, but several important nuances affect the total storage available to your organization: